The CJM is Free Through December 15! Plan Your Visit.

 Available by reservation; in-person and virtual tour offerings available

-ADMISSION: Free for K–12 Bay Area school groups through the 2023–2024 academic year; tours are $100 per class of twenty-five students for schools outside of the Bay Area
+ADMISSION: Free for K–12 Bay Area school groups through the 2024-2025 academic year.
+Tours are $100 per class of twenty-five students for schools outside of the Bay Area.

-The CJM offers interactive in-person and virtual school tours that highlight art and exhibition content, as well as the architecture and history of The CJM’s building and surrounding neighborhood.
-All tours center connections to Jewish stories as a lens for exploring our diverse community and teaching inclusion through the arts.
+The CJM offers interactive in-person and virtual school tours that engage students with studies of art, architecture, culture, and history.
+All tours center Jewish stories as a springboard for exploring our diverse community and teach inclusion through the arts.
+School tours always feature hands-on art activities that introduce students to various art media and making processes.

 TOUR OPTIONS